Palau: Foreign relations

-As a sovereign nation, Palau conducts its own foreign relations.
-Since independence, Palau has established diplomatic relations with a number of nations, including many of its Pacific neighbors, like Micronesia and the Philippines.
+As a sovereign state, Palau conducts its own foreign relations.
+Since independence, Palau has established diplomatic relations with numerous countries, including many of its Pacific neighbors, like Micronesia and the Philippines.
 On 29 November 1994, the United Nations Security Council passed Resolution 963 recommending Palau's admission to the United Nations.
 The United Nations General Assembly approved admission for Palau pursuant to Resolution 49/63 on 15 December 1994.
 Palau has since joined several other international organizations.
 In September 2006, Palau hosted the first Taiwan-Pacific Allies Summit.
-Its President has made official visits to other Pacific countries, including Japan.
+Its president has made official visits to other Pacific countries, including Japan.
+Taiwan has provided financial support for Palau to maintain a presence at international fora, including the United Nations and United Nations Climate Change Conference.

-The United States maintains a diplomatic delegation and an embassy in Palau, but most aspects of the countries' relationship have to do with Compact-funded projects, which are the responsibility of the U.S. Department of the Interior's Office of Insular Affairs.
-For example, as part of this Compact, Palau was granted ZIP Codes 96939 and 96940, along with regular U.S. Mail delivery.

-In international politics, Palau often votes with the United States on United Nations General Assembly resolutions.
+The United States maintains a diplomatic delegation and an embassy in Palau, but most aspects of the countries' relationship have to do with compact-funded projects, which are the responsibility of the U.S. Department of the Interior's Office of Insular Affairs.
+For example, as part of this compact, Palau was granted ZIP Codes 96939 and 96940, along with regular U.S. Mail delivery.
+In international politics, Palau often votes in tandem with the United States on United Nations General Assembly resolutions.

 Palau has maintained close ties with Japan, which has funded infrastructure projects, including the Koror–Babeldaob Bridge.
 In 2015, Emperor Akihito and Empress Michiko visited Peleliu to honor the 70th anniversary of World War II.

-Palau is a member of the Nauru Agreement for the Management of Fisheries.